 You can even dig a little deeper, by inspecting HTTP headers on an element-by-element basis.
 Is your CDN provider responsible?
 Now you know.

 Get alerted on website speed, number of bytes, or missing content

 By setting up load-time limits, you get alerts the moment your website speed suffers.
 If you specify the maximum number of bytes allowed for your page (or individual elements), you know when your site gets hit with the addition of unexpected large content.

 If you want to ensure your page content loads as expected, you can use content checks to know when certain content is (or isn’t) there.

 “When you can correlate the developers' changes with changes in performance in Uptrends, it makes analyzing the situation easier.”

-We have Chrome, Firefox, and Edge running on our servers, so that you can compare your Web Performance Monitoring results from different browsers side by side.
+We have Chrome and Edge running on our servers, so that you can compare your Web Performance Monitoring results from different browsers side by side.

 More importantly, we make sure our servers always run the latest version of each browser, so you get results that match what your users experience.
 As obvious as it sounds, it’s not something most monitoring companies do.
 We wrote a little something about it in this article.

 See how your website performs on mobile devices

 Optimizing your website speed for the desktop doesn’t cut it.
-With Mobile Website Monitoring, you can simulate a mobile device using a Chrome or Firefox browser, choose the screen size and resolution, and activate bandwidth throttling to simulate mobile network speeds like 3G and 4G.
+With Mobile Website Monitoring, you can simulate a mobile device, choose the screen size and resolution, and activate bandwidth throttling to simulate mobile network speeds like 3G and 4G.

 Google has used site speed as a page ranking factor since 2010.
 But, did you know that Google recently switched to using a site’s mobile speed to determine page rankings?
 Making sure your website is faster on mobile gives you an edge over the competition for page rankings.